JayNewstrom/recipes/content/italian-sausage-soup.md

 - 1 (14.5 oz) can great northern beans (undrained)
 - 1 cup sliced carrots
 - 1 large zucchini, cubed
-- 2 cups spinach - packed, rinsed, and torn
+- 2 cups spinach / 5oz package - packed, rinsed, and torn
 - 1/4 tsp salt and pepper each
+- 1 tbsp italian seasoning
 - 28oz beef broth
 {{% /ingredients %}}

 {{% instructions %}}
 - Gather all ingredients.
 - Heat Dutch oven over med-high heat.
 Add meat and garlic and cook until browned.
 - Stir in broth, tomatoes, and carrots.
-Season with salt/pepper.
+Season with salt/pepper, italian seasoning.
 Reduce heat to med-low, cover and simmer 15 min.
 - Stir in beans with its liquid and zucchini.
 Cover and simmer 15 min until veg tender.
 - Remove from heat and add spinach.
 Replace lid to allow spinach to wilt.
 - Stir and serve.